frocharo/moshi-dataviz/final_project_i.md

 # Final Project I

 ## Outline
-How the public transportation can improve the wellfare of the people?
+How the public transportation can improve the welfare of the people?
+What if the people could have more time?
+But where will we get this additional hours?
+Setup: In Mexico City I spend 2 hours per journey from my home to my university daily.
+I commute three times:

+In Mexico City the bad public transportation have been normalized.
+It's slow, insecure and dirty.
+So the population spend at least 50 minutes per journey.

 ### Commuting in three cities